-It is the responsibility of the ELC Service Provider to ensure compliance with their funding agreement requirements, which includes adherence to this rules document.
+It is the responsibility of the ELC Service Provider to ensure compliance with their Funding Agreement requirements, which includes adherence to this rules document.
 Service providers should ensure that they understand and adhere to the contents of this document, as well as with the ECCE Funding Agreement and 'How To' guides available on the Hive.
-Failure to do so will result in a finding of noncompliance and will require corrective action and could result in sanctions against the Service Provider up to but not limited to exclusion from DCYA funded programmes.